Slang From The 1920s That Needs To Make A Comeback

 The Best Of 1920s Slang

-You might’ve already heard this expression, which refers to someone who is really cool and/or good at what they do (in mid-2010s slang, “baller” would suffice).
+You might’ve already heard this expression, which refers to someone who is really cool and/or good at what they do.
 Other kooky versions of this phrase include combinations like “the eel’s ankle” or “the monkey’s eyebrows,” neither of which caught on.
 Perhaps there’s something inherently impressive (read: cute) about a cat in pajamas, but how exactly did this odd complement come to be?

 Obviously, all the cool cats needed a trendy spot to hang out, and where else could that be but the local juice joint?
 Now this may sound like a catchy name for a chain of smoothie shops, but don’t be fooled.
-In 1920s America, Prohibition of alcohol was in full swing, with unlawful bars and speakeasies popping up in major metropolitan areas faster than you can say “I have to go see a man about a dog” (a.k.a. go buy yourself some whiskey).
+In 1920s America, Prohibition of alcohol was in full swing, with unlawful bars and speakeasies popping up in major metropolitan areas faster than you can say “I have to go see a man about a dog” (code for going to buy yourself some whiskey).